 In situations such as this one, where a passenger is the victim of a serious auto accident, the injured passenger or their family members may benefit from speaking to a personal injury attorney about their rights to compensation for their medical expenses, lost earnings, and pain and suffering.

-If you or someone you love has been injured or killed due to a speeding driver, talk to an experienced San Diego County car crash injury lawyer to ensure that your legal rights are protected.
+If you or someone you love has been injured or killed due to a speeding driver, talk to an experienced Escondido car crash lawyer to ensure that your legal rights are protected.
 At the Jurewitz Law Group, our dedicated legal team will work to get you the most money for your injuries.
 For a free assessment of your case, call our legal team at (888) 233-5020.

 Ross Jurewitz is the founder and managing lawyer of the Jurewitz Law Group, a San Diego personal injury attorney law firm.
 These San Diego injury accident lawyers specialize in helping people seriously injured in a variety of accidents throughout San Diego County and California.